Single Step Upgrade

 If Management Port was already connected and LTE Port needs to be used for Internet connectivity, what procedures are to be performed?

-1. If Management interface is configured with DHCP IP address (default option), unplug the Management port and restart the appliance.
-2. If Management interface is configured with Static IP address, modify the Management port to have DHCP IP address, apply the configuration, unplug the Management port, and restart the appliance.
+- If Management interface is configured with Static IP address, modify the Management port to have DHCP IP address, apply the configuration, unplug the Management port, and restart the appliance.

 What is the pre-requisite that needs to be followed when LTE Ports are used for Internet connectivity in 210-SE LTE appliance?